daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 12. Equal portions of eggs were also added to the treatment pool and the eggs and sperm were combined in individual falcon tubes designated to the corresponding squarical.
 13. Once equal portions of eggs and sperms were added, the falcon tube was left for one hour on its side so that the eggs and sperm could fertilize.
 14. After one hour, the fertilized embryos were gently added to the designated squarical.
-15. Three hours after fertilization, Danielle took a 50 uL sample (n=3) that would usually contain ~for each squarical
+15. Three hours after fertilization, Danielle took a 50 uL sample (n=3) that would usually contain ~30 to 40 embryos from each squarical that was fertilized for **FERTILIZATION SUCCESS**.

 We stopped the water and pumps in all tanks at 2000 to watch for setting in collected colonies.
 We did not see setting by 2300.
 There was no spawning.
 Red lights only were used to look at colonies.